Chetic/shell-bun/README.md

 ### Parallel Execution
 1. Use Space to select multiple commands
-2. Press 'r' to run all selected commands
+2. Press Tab (or Enter when items selected) to run all selected commands
 3. Commands execute simultaneously in background
 4. Execution summary with success/failure counts